-Abstract In this paper the annual electricity generation at a electricity generation plant in relation to the cultivating area with willow and to the land's yield was estimated by the building a Mamdani-type fuzzy inference system using the Fuzzy Logic Toolbox Graphical User Interface (GUI) Tools of Matlab (Intelligent system).
+Abstract In this paper the annual electricity's generation at a electricity's generation plant in relation to the cultivating area with giant reed and to the land's yield was estimated by the building a Mamdani-type fuzzy inference system using the Fuzzy Logic Toolbox Graphical User Interface (GUI) Tools of Matlab (Intelligent system).
 Data for this study were collected by research papers.
-This industrial unit will contribute to the local development as it can provide jobs for a great part of the rural population for the cultivation of willow.
-The cultivation of willow is one of the new promising energy crops for electricity generation and it constitutes a way out from the problems that the agricultural sector faces nowadays.
-In this paper an ideal solution was estimated which is formulated as follows "the electricity generation plant absorbing the willow's production of a cultivating area of 9,300 acres and having a mean land's yield in the order of 10 tons dm/acre/year would produce 20,000 KW of electricity generation plant of 20 MW{el} (20,000 KW) which would serve the electrification of 20,000 residences.
-Such a vast area of land would offer a complementary occupation to a significant number of young farmers for the cultivation of willow which will probably be well subsidized, will provide economic motives to the planters, support the agricultural economy and sustain the population in the countryside.
+This industrial unit will contribute to the local development as it can provide jobs for a great part of the rural population for the cultivation of giant reed.
+The cultivation of giant reed is one of the new promising energy crops for electricity's generation and it constitutes a way out from the problems that the agricultural sector faces nowadays.
+In this paper an ideal solution was estimated which is formulated as follows "the electricity generation plant absorbing the giant reed's production of a cultivating area of 8,080 acres and having a mean land's yield in the order of 8.79 tons dm/acre/year would produce 15,000 KW of electricity generation plant of 15 MW{el} (15,000 KW) which would serve the electrification of 15,000 residences.
+8,069 acres cultivated with giant reed are required for the production of this amount of dry biomass.
+Such an area of land would offer a complementary occupation to a significant number of young farmers for the cultivation of giant reed which will probably be well subsidized, will provide economic motives to the planters, support the agricultural economy and sustain the population in the countryside.

-Keywords willow, electricity generation plant, fuzzy logic, Mamdani-type FIS
+Keywords giant reed, electricity generation plant, fuzzy logic, Mamdani-type FIS